microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 #### Converting dimensions of long vectors

-HLSL vectors support extraction and recomposition of new vectors via swizzling, however long vectors don't support swizzling instead two new operations two new operations are made available on all vectors.
+HLSL vectors support extraction and recomposition of new vectors via swizzling, however long vectors don't support swizzling instead two new operations are made available on all vectors.

 **`slice<Offset, Count>()`**

-The `slice` member function returns a new `vector` with containing elements starting at `Offset` containing `Count` number of components.
+The `slice` member function returns a new `vector` containing elements starting at `Offset` containing `Count` number of components.

 ```hlsl